Natalie Walter: Television

-As an actor, Walter's TV roles include Francine in I May Destroy You, which won three awards at the 2021 Baftas, including for best mini-series.
+As an actor, Walter's TV roles include Francine in I May Destroy You, which won three awards at the 2021 British Academy Television Awards, including for best mini-series.
 In the same year, Walter played Fizzy in Strike.
 Her other notable television appearances include in The Thin Blue Line, and Harry Enfield & Chums, the Doctor Who episode "Turn Left". the Jonathan Creek special "The Judas Tree", Above Suspicion, and Family Tree.
 Since 2015, Walter has been a regular performer on Horrible Histories.

 Walter is the co-creator and writer of the 2023 comedy Apple TV+ comedy Still Up.